vaulttec/isis-script/README.md

 ### The Maven Support

 Isis Script files are compiled to Java source code via the [Xtext Maven Plugin](https://eclipse.org/Xtext/documentation/350_continuous_integration.html).
 To add the Isis Script output folder to Mavens list of Java source folder the [Build Helper Maven Plugin](http://www.mojohaus.org/build-helper-maven-plugin/) is used.
 Finally the generated Java source code is compiled by the Maven Compiler Plugin.

+A corresponding Maven POM is available in the [`simpleapp` example project](https://github.com/vaulttec/isis-script/tree/develop/isis-script-examples/simpleapp).

 ## System Requirements